-- Rotate video 90 Degrees Clockwise, 180 Degrees, 90 Degrees Counter Clockwise.
+- Rotate videos 90 Degrees Clockwise, 180 Degrees or 90 Degrees Counter Clockwise.

 - Create Picture in Picture (PiP) videos or easily add your logo or any other watermark image all across your video.

-- Visual text burning on any video file, packed with options, including limit the display time, font choosing, and more.
+- Visual text burning on any video file, packed with options, including limiting the display time, font choosing, and more.

 - Deinterlace your videos with a single click if you need to.